Consumer Surplus: Graph, Examples & How to Calculate

-A consumer surplus is defined as the gap between what consumers are able and willing to pay, and the actual price paid.
-In other words, if the consumer is willing to spend $5 on a Dunkin’ Donut, but they only pay $3 for it, the consumer surplus is the gap between what they are willing to pay ($5) and what they actually pay ($3).
-In this case, it would be $2.
+A consumer surplus is the difference between the amount that consumers are willing and able to pay for a product or service, and the actual price they end up paying.
+For example, if a consumer is willing to pay $5 for a Dunkin’ Donut, but they only pay $3 for it, their consumer surplus is $2.

-It measures the extra benefit the consumer receives over and above what they would be willing to pay.
-So when the consumer pays less than they would be willing to pay – the difference is considered as the consumer surplus.
+The consumer surplus measures the extra benefit that a consumer receives beyond what they would be willing to pay.
+Whenever a consumer pays less than their maximum willingness to pay, the difference is considered a consumer surplus.

 - The consumer surplus is the gap between what the consumer is willing to pay and what they actually pay.

 - If the consumer is willing to pay $5 for a good, but pays $3 – the surplus is the difference which is $2.

 - It represents the net benefit a consumer receives from purchasing a good or service.

 To measure the consumer surplus, we calculate the area where supply and demand intersect.
 Take a look at the graph below.
 Where P1 and Q1 align is where supply and demand intersect.
 The area above this intersection is the consumer surplus, while the area below the curve represents the producer surplus.